everpub/openscienceprize/proposal.md

 transparency, quality and educational value of published scientific work.

-The interest we received from existing publishers and the large number of people contributing to the creation of this proposal show how big the interest in such a project are in the scientific and open-source community.
+There is a large interest in a project like this in the scientific and open-source communities as demonstrated by the interest in the preparation of this proposal and the expressions of interest from publishers.

 Concretely we propose to: build a web application for the publication of dynamic and interactive scientific narratives, create tools and